consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### About the version numbering system:

-Permision Slip API (PS API) is a subset, or "profile" of the Data Rights Protocol (https://github.com/consumer-reports-innovation-lab/data-rights-protocol).
+Permision Slip API (PS API, or DRP-PS) is a subset, or "profile" of the Data Rights Protocol (https://github.com/consumer-reports-innovation-lab/data-rights-protocol).
 As such the version number for the PS API tracks with the corresponding version of the DRP, with ".PS" suffixed.

-### Protocol Changes from 0.9.2.PS to 0.9.3.PS:
+### Protocol Changes from 0.9.3.PS to 0.9.4.PS:

-- deprecate trailing slash in "exercise" url (Section 2.01)
-- clarifiaction on `expires-at` MAY vs MUST status in request respone object (Section 3.03)
+- add field `drp.version` to api pairwise setup request so the recieving Covered Business can know what version of the procol the sending Authorized Agent is using (Section 2.05).
+- add field `agent-request-id` to drp api excercise request to uniquely identify the request by the Agent.
+This replaces the field `request_id` to provide greater consistancy betweeen 0.9.4.PS and 0.9.4 (Section 2.01).
+- clarificaion of required identity fields in request payload by a Covered Business' supported verifications (Section 3.04).

 ## 1.0 Introduction